CoulterJones/New-School/news-narrative-design/level-three/measuring-inequality-census.md

 # Homework

 Read the Census report discussed and sift through data on sites like [DataUSA](https://datausa.io/profile/geo/new-york-ny).
-Identify a datapoint describing inequality write a paragraph about it.
+Identify a datapoint describing inequality and write a paragraph about it.
 Ideally this is your lede paragraph of a story you would pitch.

 Sift through earnings data and write a paragraph that functions as your lede for a story